New Class, New Opportunities

 Don’t read the syllabus to students.

 Students can fall into passive mode very quickly.
-When you start an entire semester with several minutes of reading a document to them, they can be led to believe that the point of the course is to listen to you tell them things.
+When you start the semester with several minutes of reading a document to them, they can be led to believe that the point of the course is to listen to you tell them things.

 Instead of reading or reviewing the syllabus with students, have them do a disciplinary thinking task first and then spend the last 5 or 10 minutes of class doing the typical administrative tasks like introducing the syllabus and calling roll for attendance.